Skip to content

 3. Click on the build number to view the build details.

-4. In the build details, click on Console Output to see the job’s execution log.
+4. In the build details, click Console Output to see the job’s execution log.

 The console output should show the following: